Scannon3/dev-insights/notes/schema_design.md

 users- holds unique id pk,login,users name, and number of repos

-repositories- holds unique id, user_id(foreign key linking to users),name of repo,primary language of repo, and when it was pushed
+repositories- holds unique id, user_id ,name of repo, primary language of repo, and when it was pushed

 repository_languages-holds repository_id(foreign key links to repository),language and bytes used for each.